deployphp/deployer/docs/selector.md

 });
 ```

-Now we can run this task on with a selector:
+Now we can run this task with a selector:

 ```bash
 $ dep info env=prod